nightscout/trio-docs/docs/EN/operate/build.md

 * If your fork shows that your branch is behind, sync the branch to get the latest updates
 * Before building, you can [Verify Open-iAPS Version](#verify-iaps-version)

-If you selected a GitHub Personal Access Token (GH_PAT) that never expires, then simply select Actions: 4.
+If you selected a GitHub Personal Access Token (GH_PAT) that never expires, select Actions: 4.
 Build Open-iAPS and wait about an hour for your updated app to appear in TestFlight.

 If your token has expired, create a new one (and set it to never expire) and update the GH_PAT in your Open-iAPS secrets.
-Then you can build your updated code.
+Then, you can build your updated code.

 ## Build Open-iAPS with Script